Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 ### 1.6.
 Script Filename

 This is the place where you need to enter the name of any XS scripts that you are using in your map.
-XS scripts are covered in the `XS Scripts` segment of this guide
+XS scripts are covered in the `XS Scripts` section of this guide

 ## 2. Global Victory